cusp-london/cusp-london.github.io/associates.md

 <img src = "{% link images/Steve_Gwynne.jpg %}"/>
 Steve Gwynne</td>
 <td>
+Dr Steven Gwynne <br>
+Specialism: Evactuation and Pedestrian Dynamics <br>
+<a href = "linkedin.com/in/smvgwynne">LinkedIn</a> and <a href = "https://www.researchgate.net/profile/Steve_Gwynne">ResearchGate</a> pages, and
+<a href = "https://www.movementstrategies.com/">company page</a>. <br>

 Dr. Steven Gwynne is Research Lead at Movement Strategies, UK.
 He has worked in evacuation and pedestrian dynamics for nearly 25 years, adopting academic, consultant and government roles in the UK, US and Canada.
 He is a former Senior Research Officer at that National Research Council of Canada and Visiting Researcher at the National Institute of Standards and Technology (US).
 He currently on the adjunct staff at the University of Maryland (US), University of Waterloo (Canada), Lund University (Sweden).
 As part of his work he has conducted experimental and field observations, and developed and applied modelling/engineering tools to explore issues relating to life safety, security, evacuation dynamics, pedestrian circulation, procedural/structural design, incident investigation, and product design.
 He has worked in aviation, maritime, rail and the built environment, along with urban-scale scenarios.

-<a href = "linkedin.com/in/smvgwynne">LinkedIn</a> and <a href = "https://www.researchgate.net/profile/Steve_Gwynne">ResearchGate</a> pages, and
-<a href = "https://www.movementstrategies.com/">company page</a>.
 </td>
 </tr>
 <tr>